-Q 22 Quality of disclosures 2021 Non-financial KPIs Excellent Good Basic Non- compliant Excellent Good Basic Explanation for non- compliance All companies reviewed 4% 28% 68% 0% 5% 33% 48% 14%
+Q Quality of disclosures 2023 Quality of disclosures 2022 Non-financial KPIs Excellent Good Basic Non- compliant Excellent Good Basic Explanation for non- compliance All companies reviewed 8% 20% 64% 8% 4% 28% 68% 0%

-The quality of disclosures has dropped again this year with only 32% of companies achieving at least a good standard (2021: 38%).
-One positive aspect is that no companies included an explanation for non-compliance this year.
-However, this led to a large number being deemed to be basic.
+The quality of disclosures were mixed and disappointing again this year, with only 28% of companies achieving at least a good standard (2022: 32%).
+A large number of portfolio companies are still deemed basic.
 These basic disclosures simply included high level boiler plate information with little detail on why there were selected, how they are calculated and the targets the company has set.